memfault/interrupt/_drafts/best-of-binutils.md

 ---
-title: "Best of GNU Binutils and other ELF introspection tools"
+title: "GNU Binutils: the ELF Swiss Army Knife"
-description: "A guide of how to make the most of GNU binutils to examine binaries using tools such as readelf, nm, and objdump with practical examples and recommendations."
+description: "A guide of how to make the most of GNU Binutils and other tools to examine ELFs"
 image: /img/best-of-binutils/visualize-jumps-binutils-memset.png
 tags: [better-firmware, fw-code-size]
 author: chris